 The Funding and Liquidity plan defines the Bank's sources and channels of utilization of funds.
 The funding liquidity risk limit is quantified by calculating liquidity ratios and measuring/monitoring the cumulative gap between our assets and liabilities.
 The Liquidity Gap Analysis quantifies the daily and cumulative gap in a business-as-usual environment.
 The gap for any given tenor bucket represents the borrowings from, or placements to, the market required to replace maturing liabilities or assets.
-The Bank monitors the cumulative gap as a + or -20% of total deposit liabilities.
+The Bank monitors the cumulative gap as a + or -20% of the total risk assets and the gap as a + or -20% of total deposit liabilities.